 - Add flour and continue beating, on low speed, until the dough looks crumbly.
 Using hands, shape dough into a smooth ball.

-- Roll into a 10 to 11 inch log, wrap it with parchment paper, refrigerate it for a minimum of 6 hours, or chill it for up to 2 days.
+- Gently roll into a 10 to 11 inch log, wrap it with parchment paper, refrigerate it for a minimum of 6 hours, or up to 2 days.

 - Preheat oven to 350°F and line a baking sheet with parchment paper.